richefeu/l-hyphen/sphinxdoc/source/quickStart.rst

    	$(CXX) $(CXXFLAGS) $(APP).cpp -o $(APP)

-Blabla la vie est belle...

-Finally, the applications run and see can be compiled with the following command:
+The applications run and see can be compiled with the following command:

 .. code-block:: sh